 As I walked deeper into the park, not daring to stray from the path, the street lamps started to flicker.
 I felt sick, sweat beginning to form on my brow.
 I began to hear faint footsteps behind me.
 I stopped dead in my tracks, and felt a warm breath right behind me.
 The creature came closer and suddenly its face was next to mine, its chin lightly brushing my shoulder.

 I turned quickly and hissed, but there was nobody there.
 Paranoia began to flood through my veins, my eyes darting towards the source of any sound.

 I could hear laughter coming from the trees, and then a figure stepped into the light.

 This ‘creature’ was a man.
 He was well dressed; his face hidden by a top hat at an angle so the shadow cast by it would fall over his face.
 He was wearing a white shirt, black waistcoat and black trousers.
 It was almost... theatrical.
 He seemed to be playing some sort of game.
 I wanted to play no part in it.

 The light kept flickering, the pauses in between dark and light increasing until the glass shattered.
-I laughed.
-Yes, I was afraid, because this man seemed threatening and I had no idea where I was, but how could he, without wings or powers, beat someone like me?
+I smiled softly.
+Yes, I was afraid.
+This man seemed threatening and I had no idea where I was, but he could not win in a fight against me.

 Although danger loved to try and destroy me, it was also a large part of me.
 I was definitely dangerous.
 First of all, I could play with fire.
-I could feel a sort of electricity running through my body and the current flowed to my hands, which turned into nothing but bones under the blaze.
-It gave me a feeling of power.
+I could feel electricity running through my veins like liquid power and the current flowed to my hands, which turned into nothing but bones under the blaze.
 The fire never left a mark when it was gone.

 There was nobody in front of me anymore.